Washi1337/OldRod/README.md

 - [AsmResolver](https://github.com/Washi1337/AsmResolver): .NET inspection library.
 - [Rivers](https://github.com/Washi1337/Rivers): Graph analysis library.

-These are submodules located in the `src/Dependencies` directory, so be sure to clone them as well before building the project.
+These are submodules located in the `src` directory, so be sure to clone them as well before building the project.

 What's with the name and the Magikarp?
 --------------------------------------